Things which invalidate the fast

 Scholars of some schools of jurisprudence maintain that a person who deliberately breaks his fast must only make up the day he broke his fast while others maintain that such a person must make it up in conjunction with expiation.

 Expiation for deliberately breaking the fast

 A person who deliberately breaks his fast must fast 60 days consecutively.
-If unable to do so, then he must feed 60 poor persons.
+If unable to, then he must feed 60 poor persons.
 All scholars are unanimous that a person who deliberately eats or drinks during the fasting hours of Ramadan is blameworthy for violating the sanctity of the rite.